 Moreover, instead of centralizing your content in one App, we believe that decentralization is the key to your business success.
 That way, you and your team are the architects that create the conditions necessary to benefit your websites, social media outlets, and your content store in harmonious ways.
 You get to engineer the roads that connect the content in your bookshop and the content on your website.
 We made Publica so you can create a healthy ecosystem between all your traffic outlets without fearing the centralization of all your users.

 Most importantly, in Publica, 90% of your earnings are yours to keep.
-You won’t have to bother about unsustainable losses and decisions.
-Your profits will match the content consumed by your customers, and your customers will be yours to learn from and interact.
+You won’t have to worry about unsustainable losses and decisions.
+Your profits will match the content consumed by your customers, and your customers will be yours to learn from and interact with.

 We offer you the platform, the tools, and your ownership over your data and content.
 You have the freedom to do the rest however you want.

 — — — — — — — — — —

 With over 100 customers in sixteen countries, a million active users, and a focus on excellence in digital publication retailing, Publica empowers booksellers, publishers, and media companies to directly market and sell any of thousands of ebooks, audiobooks, PDFs, digital periodicals, illustrated and interactive eBooks, and more.

 Unlike in other digital retailing systems, there are no special apps for readers to download, and no hardware to buy.
 Just instant fully secured access to books and publications on any device.